 You may have escaped hearing about COVID 19, and the affect on individuals and business – if you were living on Mars.
 In this blog we look at COVID 19 – Business cash flow.

-What is clear cut is that our businesses, are in the eye of a financial shit storm.
+What is clear cut is that your businesses, are in the eye of a financial shit storm.
 It doesn’t take a great leap of imagination to see that travel restrictions, self-isolation, supply chain challenges, financial commitments and employees not being able to work inflicting financial pain on your business.

 This financial pain may be minor and fleeting for your business, for others it may be anything but minor.
-My own business is not immune from the impact, this article is not about me but outlining a what to do approach, looking and dealing with your COVID19 – Business Cashflow.
+My own business is not immune from the impact, this article is not about me but outlining a what to do approach, looking and dealing with your COVID19 – Business cash flow.

 We are in a rolling news event.
-COVID 19 – Business Financial Support is being updated, changed and modified, nationally and globally, as governments, businesses individuals react, and/or support each other.
+COVID 19 – business financial support is being updated, changed and modified, nationally and globally, as governments, businesses individuals react, and/or support each other.

 Your business will survive if your cash flow supports it.
 Once the cash runs out, or access to it dries up then it is the end of the business road, do not pass go.